omkar-shelke25/ckad-killercoda/fix-deprecated-deployment/step1.md

 The YAML file at `/opt/course/api-fix/legacy-app.yaml` contains a deployment configuration that uses deprecated API versions.
 Fix the API deprecation issues so the engineers can successfully deploy the application.

-Requirements:
-- Fix the deprecated API version in the YAML file
-- Deploy the application successfully to `migration` namespace
-- Ensure all functionality is preserved
-- Verify no deprecation warnings

 <details>
 <summary>🔍 Click to view the complete solution</summary>